trucngo100/data-analyst-portfolio-projects/Portfolio_Rachel_Ngo.md

 #### *3. [Using Ecommerce Data for Analyzing Buyer Retention and Seller Acquisition](#c-project-using-ecommerce-data-for-analyzing-buyer-retention-and-seller-acquisition)*
+- Analyzed 100K+ ecommerce orders from multi-source Olist datasets using SQL and Snowflake to clean, merge, and engineer new features such as customer classification and product categorization.
+- Utilized Tableau to build heatmaps and cohort analysis matrices, identifying low buyer retention and low lead conversion rate issues, leading to recommendations such as reducing average shipping time and optimizing seller onboarding to improve both buyer and seller retention.
+- Identified a negative correlation between delivery time and review scores.
+Developed simulation models to estimate order volume based on different delivery day configurations.
+Visualized geographic patterns of orders and AOV to uncover fulfillment inefficiencies, resulting in recommendations to build or relocate warehouses closer to São Paulo to improve customer experience and operational efficiency.

 | Group of Metrics | Metrics Calculated |
 |------------------|-------------------|
 | Retention & Loyalty | Customer Retention Rate, Seller Retention Rate, Customer Retention Cohort Rate, Seller Cohort Retention |